cquickstad/sv_enum_obj/README.md

 endfunction
 ```
 ### Problems
 Upon encountering an enum in another package such as a Verification IP (VIP), one finds that they are stuck with that definition.
 This is because enum definitions are fixed and cannot be changed or expanded.
 For example, if someone used a software package with `typedef enum {red, green, blue} color;` defined it would be impossible for them to add `purple` or override `red` to `crimson`.
-This is violates the 'O' in the SOLID design principles -- the Open-closed principle, which states that _"software entities should be open for extension, but closed for modification."_  This is a major hurdle to reuse.
+This violates the 'O' in the SOLID design principles -- the Open-closed principle, which states that _"software entities should be open for extension, but closed for modification."_  This is a major hurdle to reuse.
 It is not uncommon for a project to need to tweak a behavior or add an opcode to a field that was left with "reserved" space.

 Additionally, using SystemVerilog enums tends to lead to several code smells:
 - **Switch/Case Statements** - Switch/case statements (or equivalent if/else chains) are almost always a missed opportunity to use polymorphism.
 They create a dependency fan-out problem that can be solved with a polymorphic abstract base class interface.
-- **Primitive Obsession** - Primitive obsession is the use of primitives (e.g.integers, booleans, strings, or arrays) instead of small objects for simple tasks.
+- **Primitive Obsession** - Primitive obsession is the use of primitives (e.g. integers, booleans, strings, or arrays) instead of small objects for simple tasks.
 In particular, enums are really just fancy integers.
 Often, functionality related to the enum gets scattered around the codebase, often being duplicated.
 This leads to other code smells and maintainability problems.
 - **Shotgun Surgery** - Shotgun surgery is when making a fix or modification to a single concept requires making changes in many different places around the codebase.
 It's a sign that the concept was not properly abstracted.
 A simple concept change suddenly becomes complex in implementation.
 Some of the needed points of change can be forgotten, leading to bugs.

-These problems reveal that, in many use cases, enums are a software design anti-pattern.
 Verification engineers that use enums are often not using the best tool for the job.

 ### Solution
 All of these problems can be overcome by using objects instead of enums.
 However, most digital logic verification engineers find it difficult to give up the advantages that come built-in with SystemVerilog's enums.
 Furthermore, they often lack the time or skill to develop the object-oriented solution and end up developing code that is hard to maintain and difficult to reuse.

 **sv_enum_obj** is the library that provides the solution.
 It...
-- implements most of the advantages that enums have natively.
+- implements the following advantages that enums have natively:
+    - named encodings
+    - iteration
+    - string name
+    - randomization (using a holder/wrapper)
+    - optional UVM field automation
-- provides macros to declare classes that represent enumerated types with a similar number of lines of code to the native enums.
+- provides macros to declare classes that represent enumerated types with a similar number of lines of code to the native enums (when not including custom method definitions).
 - allows methods to be added to the objects so that all of those switch/case statements can be solved with polymorphism.
 All of that code scattered around the codebase can be consolidated into an object that encapsulates the concept being abstracted.
 - allows new enum-objects to be easily added.
 Downstream projects can reuse your code without requiring intrusive changes.
 New enumerators can be added to the enumeration.
 Existing enumerators can be overridden.

+Note that sv_enum_obj does not or cannot address the following aspects of SystemVerilog's native enums:
+- sv_enum_obj is not synthesizable; not for RTL or wires.
+- sv_enum_obj is not a drop-in replacement for native enums.
+- sv_enum_obj cannot natively be used in `inside {red, blue}` type statements; users must use `.value` or `get_singleton()` instead.
+- sv_enum_obj cannot natively be used as case items, in packed packing, or with implicit integral conversion.
+- Constraints cannot call the polymorphic methods you add to sv_enum_obj without a side-effect-free helper.

 ## How To Use
 ### Declaration